-A Genetic Algorithm is a general-purpose method for solving optimisation problems, which uses a form of Artificial Intelligence (AI) inspired by the way reproduction and evolution occurs in nature.
+A Genetic Algorithm is a general-purpose method for solving optimisation problems, which uses a branch of Artificial Intelligence (AI) inspired by the way reproduction and evolution occur in nature.
 It can be applied to many different kinds of problem, not only in finance.
 There are other types of optimisation method, but in many cases a Genetic Algorithm has considerable advantages.
 For complex problems like financial and retirement planning it works extremely well.

 The nice thing about solving a problem using a Genetic Algorithm is that, as long as we can predict the consequences of our choices, and express those consequences by means of a fitness calculation, we can optimise our choices.
 Over time, the breeding process selects the best features of a solution and discards the worst.
 The use of mutation means that occasionally brand new solutions pop into existence, which may result in improvements.